 In the Essentials, counterbalancing is defined1 as an upper body movement, in reaction or to complement a lower body movement (tipping).
 In racing however and high performance skiing, the view is that generally we strive to maintain a stable upper body while the legs swing underneath... which is correct?

-They are both correct!
+They are both correct - the difference is observation vs instruction!
 Here are some considerations, to help understand the two points of view:

 Tech talks / on snow: